jazahn/mobility-workshop/README.md

  * `git commit -a -m "my changes"`
  * `git checkout step02`

 RequireJS is based on the idea that it's the only script you need to load.
-So load it.
+So load it, and only it.
+And be sure to **remove the jquery and jquery.mobile javascript includes**.
 ```html
 <script src="/js/lib/require.js"></script>
 ```